-There are, of course, many different styles of chili, and everyone has his favorites.
+There are, of course, many different styles of this classic dish, and everyone has their favorites.
 There’s also the age-old argument about whether or not chili should have beans in it (I’m a bean man myself) and just how “spicy-hot” real chili should be.
 I fall somewhere in the medium category.

 Chili, in my mind, is a comfort food, something that should have a pleasing, familiar taste and something that’s satisfying.
 Elk chili with “secret ingredients” like vintage chocolate, loganberries, 5-star anise or Dr. Pepper doesn’t really rock my boat.
 Likewise, while I’m as tolerant of spicy, hot food as most everyone, I’d kind of like to taste my chili and not fight through the heat to enjoy it.

 When I create a chili recipe, I try my best to increase and intensify the traditional flavors of chili.
 I choose the best meats, fresh vegetables, freshly ground spices, and fresh chilies, and when I do stray from tradition, I might lightly smoke my chili meat or add a nuance of mustard seed or balsamic vinegar or soy sauce to brighten the flavors of the meat.
 You won’t really taste these occasional additions, but they’re there, supporting the star ingredients.